-6..1 As a result of the assessment in Section 4, it is unlikely there will be any significant environmental effects arising from the High Leicestershire Neighbourhood Plan as submitted at the date of this assessment, that were not covered in the Sustainability
+- 5.1 As a result of the assessment in section 4 and the responses of the Statutory Consultees, it is the determination of the Council that there will not be any significant negative environmental effects arising from the High Leicestershire Neighbourhood Plan as prepared at December 2023.
+As such, the High Leicestershire Neighbourhood Plan with its current proposals does not require a full Strategic Environmental Assessment (SEA) to be undertaken. - 5.2 The Environment Agency, Natural England and Historic England have been consulted on the Screening Report of December 2023 prior to the Councils determination they are in agreement with the Councils view. - 5.3 If the issues addressed in the Neighbourhood Plan should change, or further sites are allocated for development, then a new screening process should be undertaken determine whether an SEA will be required.
+Please contact Harborough District Council again for advice in this circumstance.

-- Appraisal for the Local Plan.
-As such, it is the opinion of the Council that the High Leicestershire Neighbourhood Plan does not require a full SEA to be undertaken. - 6..2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report prior to the Councils determination and their responses will be made available through the High Leicestershire Neighbourhood Plan Evidence base. - 6..3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
-Please contact Harborough District Council for advice in this circumstance.
+Appendix 1

-Appendix 1SSSI/LISTED BUILDINGS/SAMs WITHIN THE PARISH OF HIGH LEICESTERSHIRE REVIEW
+SSSI/LISTED BUILDINGS/SAMs WITHIN THE PARISH OF HIGH LEICESTERSHIRE REVIEW